kokkos/kokkos-core-wiki/source/API/containers/DynRankView.md

   * ```c++
     reference_type operator() (const IntType& ... indices) const
     ```
-    Returns a value of `reference_type` which may or not be referenceable itself.
+    Returns a value of `reference_type` which may or not be reference itself.
 The number of index arguments must match the `rank` of the view.
     See notes on `reference_type` for properties of the return type.

   * ```c++
     reference_type access (const IntType& i0=0, ... , const IntType& i6=0) const
     ```
-    Returns a value of `reference_type` which may or not be referenceable itself.
+    Returns a value of `reference_type` which may or not be reference itself.
 The number of index arguments must be equal or larger than the `rank` of the view.
     Index arguments beyond `rank` must be `0`, which will be enforced if `KOKKOS_DEBUG` is defined.
     See notes on `reference_type` for properties of the return type.